Guide to Visiting Roosevelt Island in New York, NY

 • Don’t let the rain deter you from visiting.
 El Yunque sees over 200 days of rain.
 It is a rainforest after all…but that also leads to the vibrant green colors you will see.

-There are so many things to do in the El Yunque Rainforest that one day may just not be enough.
-But, for those of you short on time, you can pick and choose your favorites from the list below to plan the perfect visit.
+However, for those of you short on time, you can select your favorites from the list below to plan the perfect visit.

 Hint: I’ve included my own one-day El Yunque National Forest itinerary to make your life even easier.
 It’s located right below this list!